gato-omega/xcode-toggle/README.markdown

 * Switch between Xcode interactively or via "toggling" between all installed versions
 * Finds all Xcodes installed in /Applications
 * Will automatically invoke `sudo` so you don't have to remember
+* Interactively select a Swift toolchain and automatically spawn a new shell session configured for it

 ## Installation